 The east gate is the best gate, but you can be the judge.

 Why Choose a Gate?

-Each gate has a town close to it.
+Each gate has a town close to it and we call them Gate Towns.
 The South Gate is Jackson, the West Gate is West Yellowstone, the North Gate is Gardiner, the Northeast Gate is Cook City, and the East Gate is Cody.
-Powell, Wyoming is just 20 miles northeast of Cody, and we have two gates that are easily accessible by vehicle: the East Gate and the Northeast Gate.
+Powell, Wyoming is just 20 miles northeast of Cody, and we have two gates that are easily accessible by vehicle.
+During your visit you can explore the East Gate and the Northeast Gate.

 Forests & Features

 Powell, Wyoming is 70 miles from the East Gate.
-Seventy miles may seem like a lot, but we have an added benefit for the mileage!
-On your way to our first National Park, you can travel through our first National Forest, Shoshone National Forest.
-As you travel next to the North Fork of the Shoshone river, the geological features, expansive views, and wildlife sightings are not to be missed.
+Seventy miles may seem like a lot; however, we have an added benefit for the mileage!
+During your drive to our first National Park, you can travel through our first National Forest, Shoshone National Forest.
+To clarify, Shoshone National Forest is not just the first, it is massive at 2.4 million acres.
+In short, it is a stunning drive along the North Fork of the Shoshone river, the geological features, expansive views, and the wildlife sightings are not to be missed.